hrgui/hrgui.github.io/src/content/posts/2025/02/events-and-nanostores.md

 }
 ```

-However, in this particular case, we need a reference to `$counter` to mainpulate `$counter`, while in the events and nanostores example, we can just simply do `window.dispatchEvent(new CustomEvent('CounterRequest'))` and add a listener for `CounterResponse` to get or manipulate the counter value.
-At that point, it really is your choice.
+However, in this particular case, we need a reference to `$counter` to manipulate `$counter` in DevTools.
+We would need to add `$counter` to window, like the following: `window.$counter = $counter`.
+In in the Custom Events and Nano Stores example, we can just simply do `window.dispatchEvent(new CustomEvent('CounterRequest'))` to get or manipulate the counter value, and add a listener for `CounterResponse` to read the value, e.g. `window.addEventListener('CounterResponse', e => console.log(e.detail))`.
+Plus, I can add more event listeners if I want to!

+Try doing the following: Go to https://www.hrgui.dev/counter-events

+1. Open up DevTools
+2. In the console, type the following: `window.addEventListener('CounterResponse', e => console.log(e.detail))`;
+3. Repeat it again 2 more times.
+4. Now run the following: `window.dispatchEvent(new CustomEvent('CounterRequest', {detail: {by: +1}}));`
+5. Run it a couple more times.

+Notice that React updates, but in the devtools we also get rhe newly updated values printed 3 times!
+This is quite useful when thinking about situations where we need to also fire off data to API due to certain situations like an Error.